 I would like to repay some of the Government’s financial contribution.
 How is the value of the financial contribution determined at that time?

 You may be required to pay the financial contribution early if you breach the terms and conditions of the Participation Agreement or Program Mortgage.
+In these circumstances, you will be issued an early payment notice asking you to repay the full Government contribution.

 How do I exit the Victorian Homebuyer Fund?